thomasrunner/Condor/README.md

 # Condor
-Condor is a Sorting Framework available for both Objective C and Swift
+Apple's built-in sorting algorithm implementation is far too slow.
+Condor is a new Sorting Framework available for both Objective C and Swift in a super easy to use ULTRA LIGHT Framework.

 Condor supports system and NSNumber type in an NSArray.